Low Histamine Coffee for MCAS (Also Mold Free Coffee)

 Studies so far have not connected acidity nor caffeine with stomach discomfort or reflux.

-So, if it was the acidity, tomato (about 4.3 pH) or orange juice (about 3.7 pH) would be more of a problem.
+So, if it was the acidity, tomato (about 4.3 pH) or orange juice (about 3.7 pH) would be more of a problem leading to “acidic stomach”.

-Decaf coffee caused the same issues as caffeinated coffee in studies.
-So, it’s not the caffeine.
+Further, decaf coffee caused the same issues as caffeinated coffee in studies.
+So, it’s not the caffeine that’s behind acidic stomach either.

 In other research, different coffees produced different results.
 The type of coffee, the roast, and the brewing method could make a difference.